vphnh33/valuableknowledge.tk/content/post/using-canva-to-name-features-of-the-moon.md

 ---
-title: "Using Canva to Illustrate Moon Features"
+title: "Using Canva to Name Features of the Moon"
 date: 2020-04-06T14:51:41-07:00
 ---